Under management of the Committee for Research

 There will be one grant round per year with a deadline of March 1st.

 Applicants are required to submit a satisfactory final report and using the online awards system 1 year later.
 The report should include a breakdown of costs detailing any remaining resources with an explanation detailing a proposal of how remaining monies would be spent.
-The report should be in English.
+You application and any support documents should be in English.
 Any applicant that does not do so will be disqualified from further ESPID awards of all kind until these are received and have been approved.
 The final report will be approved by the Committee.

 + Eligibility criteria (click to open/close)